activityhistory/selfspy/README.md

 ### What is Selfspy?
+Selfspy is a daemon Mac OS X that continuously monitors and stores what you are doing on your computer.
+It was originally inspired by the [Quantified Self](http://en.wikipedia.org/wiki/Quantified_Self)-movement and [Stephen Wolfram's personal key logging](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/).

 This project is a fork of [selfspy](https://github.com/gurgeh/selfspy).
-We have modified the original project for research purposes by developing it into a Mac Application that captures additional, invasive information such as screenshots, document names and in the future, webcam pictures.
+We have modified the original project for research purposes by developing it into a Mac Application that captures additional, invasive information such as screenshots, document names and URLs.

 Even though we keep most of the multi-platform code of the original selfspy, we're are not actively maintaining compatiblity with Unix/X11 and Windows.
-We are also working on advanced visualizations tools for the data and disabled for the statistics part of selfspy in the process of generating an application.
+We are also working on advanced data visualizations tools and disabled the statistics part of Selfspy in the process of generating an application.

-Since Selfspy takes regular screenshots it can fill your hard drive pretty quickly.
+Since Selfspy takes frequent screenshots it can fill your hard drive pretty quickly.
 We recommend setting your Data storage to an external drive, such as a USB key or SD card.
 Simply copy the `selfspy.cfg` file to the root of your desired data storage volume and mount the device onto your computer.
-Selfspy will recognize the volume and save its data there.
+When you start Selfspy, it will automatically recognize the volume and save its data there.

-Selfspy is a daemon Mac OS X that continuously monitors and stores what you are doing on your computer.
-It was originally inspired by the [Quantified Self](http://en.wikipedia.org/wiki/Quantified_Self)-movement and [Stephen Wolfram's personal key logging](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/).

 ### Installing Selfspy
-We keep a compiled Mac OS X app in Releases, so go ahead and download it.
+We keep a compiled Mac OS X app in [Releases](https://github.com/aurelient/selfspy/releases), so go ahead and download it.

 To install manually, either clone the repository from Github (git clone git://github.com/aurelient/selfspy), or click on the Download link on http://github.com/aurelient/selfspy/ to get the latest Python source.

 With 10.9 you should do the following:

-1. Install xcode if you have not installed it already.
+1. Install Xcode if you have not installed it already.
 Install the command line tools using:

 ```
 xcode-select --install
 ```

-Make sure you agree to its license agreement yet, do it know (e.g. by starting XCode.)
+and make sure you agree to Xcode's license agreement (e.g. by starting Xcode.)

-2. Download Selfspy
+2. Download Selfspy and its dependencies

 ```
 git clone git://github.com/aurelient/selfspy
+pip install -r osx-requirements.txt
 cd selfspy
-pip install setuptools==3.4.1 && pip install -r requirements.txt
 python setup.py py2app
 ```

-2. If you do not have brew installed yet, do it now.

-3. brew install python

-4. brew doctor
-This will tell you modify your path with a oneliner.
-Do this.
-Then, open a new terminal session.

 This command sequence will build an .app in the /dist folder of your selfspy directory.

-Selfspy is only tested with Python 2.7 and has a few dependencies on other Python libraries that need to be satisfied.
-These are documented in the requirements.txt file.
+Selfspy is only tested with Python 2.7.

 Report issues here:
 https://github.com/aurelient/selfspy/issues

 #### Running on OS X
-To run Selfspy in OS X you also need to enable access for assistive devices.
+To use the full capabilities of Selfspy in OS X (e.g. keylogging) you need to give it access as an assistive device.
-To do that in &lt;10.9 there is a checkbox in `System Preferences > Accessibility`, in 10.9 you have to add the correct application in `System Preferences > Privacy > Accessability`.
+To do that in &lt;10.9 there is a checkbox in `System Preferences > Accessibility`, in 10.9 you have to add the correct application in

-You may also want to grant Full Keyboard Access to All Controls in `system Preference > Keyboard > Shortcuts` to make it easier to tab through Selfspy's windows.
+`System Preferences > Privacy > Accessability`.